mdb/wordle/README.md

 * https://raw.githubusercontent.com/dwyl/english-words/master/words_alpha.txt returns some tricky and uncommon words; is there a better data source from which to retrieve words?
 * Could https://github.com/rivo/tview enable some UI improvements?
 * It'd be nice to be able to `brew install wordle`
-* Would it be helpful to display all 6 rows of the wordle grid, even in instances where the player guessed correctly before the 6th attempt?
-* Is `wordle --help` worthwhile?
-* `wordle --version` is probably worthwhile, right?